Token Provision Charge on Debit Card [Explained]

 A. It depends.
 Some banks charge it only when you add your card to a digital wallet, while others may charge it for certain transactions.

-In conclusion, Token provision charge on debit card is small fees that help secure your debit card information when using digital wallets or online payment apps.
+Token provision charge on debit card is small fees that help secure your debit card information when using digital wallets or online payment apps.
 While the charge may seem unnecessary, it plays a critical role in protecting you from fraud.
 Always check your bank’s policy on tokenization fees to understand how it might affect you.

 About The Author